ultrastark/us-mixin/animation/README.md

-# us-mixin - grid
+# us-mixin - animation

-contain scss mixin for grid and different OS
+contain scss mixin for different kind of animation

+`This is an early version.
+This may change a lot in the future and some mixin could be broken.`

 ## Installing